SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 DATA(num1) = deep_tab[ 2 ]-compb[ 1 ][ 2 ]-comp2.
 ASSERT num1 = 14.

-"Such a statement instead of, for example, multiple statements as follows.
+"A statement such as the previous one instead of, for example, multiple statements as follows.
 READ TABLE deep_tab INDEX 2 INTO DATA(wa1).
 READ TABLE wa1-compb INDEX 1 INTO DATA(wa2).
 READ TABLE wa2 INTO DATA(wa3) INDEX 2.